govhackaustralia/govhack-tools/index.md

 * Rename "Technical Considerations"?
 * Review content (e.g. tools) that weren't directly reworded
 * Review tools sections for newer tools!
+* The web and mobile examples sections were junked (inc. The Open Budget).
+Are they useful in this context?
+* Review "Developer tools for your computer"

 # Anatomy of GovHack project